 Your tattoo artist, as an expert, should know the duration you have to keep it covering on for.
 Once again, ask your tattoo artist.
 Don’t conclude or depend on the opinion of others.

 And please, follow through with the duration recommended.
+Read our guide on the Best Tattoo Aftercare Bandages.

 3. Remove and Wash With Anti-Bacterial Aftercare Product